remrama/dreamviews/README.md

 python collect-posts.py     # ==> DATA_DIR/source/dreamviews-posts.zip
 ```

 Need to jump out and insert the timestamp of day data was collected in the `config.py` file.
 This is mildly annoying, but the most recent blog/journal posts are stamped as coming from "today" or "yesterday", so those need a reference.
 Should be a `YYYY-MM-DD` string.
+This is also used in both the conversion scripts, including users, so make sure they are collected on the same day.

 ```bash
 # convert raw dream journal posts to minimally-cleaned text files